Amanchouhan08/OOPS-in-CPP/README.md

 # OOPS-in-CPP
 Understanding of Object Oriented Programming in C++

-# CLASS IS A USER DEFINED DATATYPE (OR) BLUE PRINT OF THE OBJECT
+# CLASS IS A USER DEFINED DATATYPE (OR) BLUE PRINT OF THE OBJECT.

 #Types of Inheritance